Please see our Entry Requirements page for general entry requirement guidance.

 One year for each level.

-In the first year you will study the Subsidiary Diploma.
+In the first year you will study the Certificate.
 On successful completion you will continue onto the second year to complete the Extended Diploma, following a progression interview.

 What will I study?

 The Level 3 Extended Diploma in Health and Social Care has been designed to enable students to access Higher Education or assist with progression into the workplace.

 This qualification covers a wide range of key subject areas in health and social care.
 The Extended Diploma includes a wide range of optional units, allowing students to pursue an interest in the specific areas of social care, health studies and health sciences, while still allowing enough diversity for the optional units to be tailored to suit a student’s preferred progression path.
 This qualification promotes high quality care and support and has been mapped to the standards within the Care Certificate.

 Placement is a crucial element of the student's journey.
 Listed below are some examples of appropriate settings which could support you:

 - Respite Care